ashleyxuu/http-load-testing/README.md

 ## Features

 - Generates HTTP requests at a specified QPS.
-- Measures response latencies and reports errors.
+- Measures response latencies and reports error rate.
 - Asynchronous design for handling multiple requests concurrently.
 - Dockerized for easy setup and usage.